IceCruelStuff/Bedwars-9/README.md

 # BedWars
-A Bedwars Plugin for Pocketmine
+A BedWars Plugin for Pocketmine